There are so many types of witches out there that it can be really confusing to figure out what type of witchcraft you feel drawn to.

 The urban witch/city witch finds ways to perform spells in small spaces and uses energy more so than herbs or a huge amount of tools.

 Often, the city witch will perform different types of magic depending on the energy they feels from a city.
 To them, the city is a living, breathing entity with a personality of its own.
+They are deeply connected to the world around them, even if it feels chaotic or unstable.

 4. Dianic Witch